Columbia Steel Company: History

 Columbia Steel became a subsidiary of U.S. Steel in 1930.
+U.S. Steel had acquired a 90-day option on the company and was appraising assets.
+The option was to expire on October 29, 1929, but in the turmoil of the Wall Street crash of 1929 it was extended for 48 hours and was exercised on October 31.
+USS acquired the company for $46,630,000.
+The transaction was ratified by Columbia stockholders on January 27, 1930, assets were transferred on Jan 31 and the Columbia Steel Corporation was dissolved.
+For a short time the assets were under the control of USS's Pacific Coast sales division, the U.S. Steel Products Co. until on July 1, 1930 the Pacific Coast distribution business and the former Columbia properties were transferred to a new USS subsidiary, the Columbia Steel Co. of Delaware having a capital of 320,000 par $100 shares, all owned by USS.

-The company served as a contractor in the construction of the San Francisco–Oakland Bay Bridge in the 1930s.
+Under USS ownership the company served as a contractor in the construction of the San Francisco–Oakland Bay Bridge in the 1930s.

 The company expanded during World War II but faced a sharp decline in steel production after the end of the wartime manufacturing boom.

+On October 1, 1946 all Utah operations were consolidated in the Geneva Steel Co. while Columbia retained control of the two steel plants in California.

 Columbia Steel faced a lawsuit from the federal government over its plans to acquire the Consolidated Steel Corporation.
 The Supreme Court decided in the company's favor in 1948.

 In 1952, Columbia Steel merged with Geneva Steel to form U.S. Steel's Columbia-Geneva Steel Division.
 The division was dissolved in 1964.

 In 1986, U.S. Steel entered into a joint venture with Pohang Iron and Steel Company to run its plant in Pittsburg, creating USS-POSCO Industries (UPI).

 U.S. Steel regained sole ownership of UPI in 2020.
 The company announced in 2022 that the Pittsburg facility would be shut down the following year.